Can high blood pressure lead to vision loss?

 The different systems of the human body are far more interconnected than many people realize.
 Obviously, eye diseases will negatively impact your vision, but more general medical conditions can also cause vision loss or eye diseases such as glaucoma and retinopathy.

 For example, if you have high blood pressure, the force of the blood pushing against your artery walls is consistently too high.
-When that happens, the heart must work extra hard to pump blood.
+When that happens, the heart must work extra hard to pump blood increasing your risk for vascular (blood vessel) damage, kidney problems, and even vision problems.

 Damage to the retina due to high blood pressure is called hypertensive retinopathy.
-The term refers to changes in the tiny blood vessels in the retina.
-A related condition called retinal artery occlusion occurs when the arteries that carry blood to the retina become blocked by blood clots.
+The term refers to changes in the tiny blood vessels in the retina that may include leaking, fluid buildup, or decreased blood supply.

 High blood pressure may lead to other serious health problems, including heart attack, stroke, kidney disease, and vision loss.